tmm1/taxes.cue/README.md

 ### status

-this project started as a way to learn cuelang, and is still very experimental. however, cue has proven to be a powerful tool for this use case, and is surprisingly mature. development is progressing quickly and this project already has several useful pieces. note that many basic tax calculations are not implemented yet, so this project is not viable for actual tax filing.
+this project started as an experiment to learn cuelang, but has quickly grown to more than a simple prototype. cue has proven to be a powerful tool for this use case, and is surprisingly mature. as a result development is progressing quickly and taxes.cue already has several useful pieces. however, do note that many basic tax calculations are not implemented yet. as such, this project is more akin to a "json spreadsheet", optimized for someone who knows their way around the tax filing ecosystem. if you need something like turbotax which will do your taxes today, check out https://ustaxes.org

 - [x] write chrome extension to extract form fields
 - [x] build cue schema to validate and document all variations in form fields